pjreddie/darknet/README.md

 4. If you have other version of OpenCV 3.x (not 2.4.x) then you should change many places in code by yourself.

+5. If you want to build with CUDNN to speed up then:

+    * download and install CUDNN: https://developer.nvidia.com/cudnn

+    * add Windows system variable `cudnn` with path to CUDNN: https://hsto.org/files/a49/3dc/fc4/a493dcfc4bd34a1295fd15e0e2e01f26.jpg

+    * open `\darknet.sln` -> (right click on project) -> properties  -> C/C++ -> Preprocessor -> Preprocessor Definitions, and add at the beginning of line: `CUDNN;`

 ### How to compile (custom):